 - The final step is to list out the action steps you need to take to overcome your weaknesses.
 Which of your strengths can help?
 Which weaknesses seem insurmountable?
 For those, where can you seek help to overcome them?

 5. Take Action

 My final word of advice is to take action, every day, towards your goal.
 Whether it is in your planner, a plain notebook or on your calendar, block out a space so that every day you can write down at least one thing you did to move closer to your goal.

-Take action, every day, towards your goal.April Lee, Journey of a Dreamer
+Take action, every day, towards your goal.Sophia Hernandez, Journey of a Dreamer